+The analysis of the frequencies of T-morphotypes in subsamples of M.edulis (P(T|tros)) and M.trossulus (P(T|edu)) against proportions of M. trossulus in samples (Ptros) revealed the following patterns (Model 2, Table +, Fig. +).
+There was a universal tendency towards a higher frequency of T-morphotypes among M. trossulus than among M. edulis.
+This tendency was quite strong in WS and BL (expected differences in morphotype frequencies between species about 65% for Ptros=0.5).
+In BH it was rather weak (expected differences 18% for Ptros=0.5) due to an increased P(T|edu) but significant (confidential intervals for Ptros=0.5 did not overlap, Fig. ++).

 In all three subsets a positive correlation of P(T|tros) and P(T|edu) with Ptros was found, that is with increasing contribution of M. trossulus to samples frequencies of T-morphotypes increased both among M. edulis and M. trossulus.
-As a result, T-morphotype frequencies among both genotypes were usually few dozens of percent higher in M. trossulus-dominated samples than in M. edulis-dominated samples.
+As a result, T-morphotype frequencies among both genotypes were usually few dozens of percent higher in M. trossulus-dominated samples than in M. edulis-dominated samples. Тут что-то не то, растолкуйте, плиз!

-Probability of correct identification of M. trossulus by T-morphotype (frequency of M. trossulus among T-morphotypes, (P(tros|T)) expectedly increased with increasing of Ptros whereas probability of correct identification of M. edulis by E-morphotype (P(edu|E)) demonstrated an opposite pattern (Model 3, Table +, Fig. +).
-In the M. trossulus - dominated populations P(tros|T) tend to one (any mussel with T-morphotype is 100% M. trossulus) while P(edu|E)) tend to zero (any mussel with E-morphotype is 100% M. trossulus), and vice versa.
-In the well mixed samples (Ptros = 0.5) the predictive values for both species was about 0.75-0.85 in the WS and BL but only 0.6 - 0.7 in the BH (Fig. ?).
-It means that morphotype test has much less predictive value in the saline Barents Sea than in the brackish Barents Sea and in the White Sea, remembering that the predictive value of 0.5 means random association between genotype and morphotype.
-It is evident from the Fig. 2 that the low predictive value of the test in the BH is mainly due to generally low P(tros|T): even though the great majority of M. trossulus bear T-morphotype it is difficult to recognize them because many M. edulis bear this morphotype too.
-On the other hand E-morphotypes let not that common in the BH samples are predominantly founded in M. edulis.
-Nevertheless the statistical analysis indicates that both P(tros|T) and P(edu|E) predicted by the model were lesser in the BH than in the WS and BL.
+A positive correlation of P(T|tros) and P(T|edu) with Ptros was found in all the three subsets.
+This means that with the increasing contribution of M. trossulus to the samples the frequencies of T-morphotypes increased both among M. edulis and among M. trossulus.
+As a result, ***.The probability of correct identification of M. trossulus by the T-morphotype (the frequency of M. trossulus among T-morphotypes, P(tros|T) expectedly increased with the increasing Ptros, while the probability of correct identification of M. edulis by the E-morphotype (P(edu|E)) demonstrated an opposite pattern (Model 3, Table +, Fig. +).
+In the M. trossulus - dominated populations, P(tros|T) tended to one (any mussel with a T-morphotype is 100% M. trossulus), while P(edu|E)) tended to zero (any mussel with an E-morphotype is 100% M. trossulus), and vice versa.
+In the well-mixed samples (Ptros = 0.5) the predictive values for both species was about 0.75-0.85 in WS and BL but only 0.6 - 0.7 in BH (Fig. ?).
+It means that the morphotype test has a much lower predictive value in the saline Barents Sea than in the brackish Barents Sea and in the White Sea (the predictive value of 0.5 means a random association between the genotype and the morphotype).
+It is evident from Fig. 2 that a low predictive value of the test in BH is mainly due to a generally low P(tros|T): even though the great majority of M. trossulus have a T-morphotype, it is difficult to recognize them because many M. edulis have this morphotype, too.
+On the other hand, E-morphotypes, let??? which are??? not that common in BH samples, are predominantly found in M. edulis.
+Nevertheless, the statistical analysis indicates that both P(tros|T) and P(edu|E) predicted by the model were smaller in BH than in WS and BL.

-For each of the GLMM models considered (Model 2 and 3), marginal and conditional pseudoR2 were close to each other (Table ++) indicating the weak role of random factor (sample) as regulator of models, i.e. the satisfactory reproducibility of results in different populations.
+For each of the GLMM models considered (Model 2 and 3), marginal and conditional pseudoR2 were close to each other (Table ++).
+This indicating the weak role of random factor (sample) as regulator of models, i.e. the satisfactory reproducibility of results in different populations.
+This indicates that the role of the random factor (sample) as regulator of models was weak, i.e. the reproducibility of the results in different populations was satisfactory.